The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Introduction

+As for the terminology used here, a \textit{rational scroll} is a variety obtained as the image in $\PP^n$ of the projective bundle $Y=\PP(\oplus_{i=1}^m \cO_{\PP^1}(a_i))$, for some integers $0\le a_1\le \cdots \le a_m \neq 0$, by the relatively ample line bundle $\cO_Y(1)$.
+A rational scroll is smooth if and only if $a_1>0$ or $a_{m-1}<a_m=1$ (in which case $Y=\PP^m$), otherwise it is a cone, see \S \ref{extensions-cones}.
+As we will recall in a minute, rational scrolls and quadrics form the class of varieties of \textit{minimal degree}, that play a rather special role in representation theory of algebras.

+A \textit{tree of rational curves} is the union of distinct smooth rational curves $X_1,\ldots,X_s$, namely each $X_i$ is isomorphic to $\PP^1$, such that $X_i \cap X_j$ is a single point if $j \in \{i-1,i+1\}$ and empty otherwise.
+A \textit{cycle of rational curves} can be either the same thing, but using cyclic notation on the indices (so $X_1 \cap X_s \ne \emptyset$) or an irreducible rational curve with a single ordinary double point.
+This means that the only singularities of the whole scheme $X$ are ordinary double points, so the intersections points $X_{i-1} \cap X_i$ and $X_{i+1} \cap X_i$ are distinct.

+A word on the base field $\bk$ is in order.
+The result holds for an algebraically closed field of arbitrary characteristic except $2$.
+Actually all the results that we prove in this paper are valid also in characteristic $2$.
+The only point where $\cha(\bk)\ne 2$ is needed is when we recall the fact, due to Knörrer and Buchweitz-Greuel-Schreyer, that quadric cones of corank $1$ are CM-countable.
+We refer to Remark \ref{char2} for a discussion of this issue.

-Our result implies a strong version of the finite-tame-wild trichotomy for the class of varieties appearing in the previous theorem, namely that any such variety $X$ falls in exactly one of the following classes: \begin{itemize} \item[\it Finite:] there are only finitely many indecomposable ACM sheaves over $X$ up to isomorphism.
-This happens in cases \eqref{linear}, \eqref{quadric}, \eqref{rnc}, \eqref{scroll} for $d=3$ and \eqref{veronese}. \item[\it Tame:] for any given rank $r$, the parameter space of indecomposable non-isomorphic ACM sheaves of rank at most $r$ consists of the union of finitely many isolated points and connected curves of genus $0$ (in case \eqref{scroll} and $d=4$) or $1$ (in case \eqref{elliptic}). \item[\it Wild:] $X$ is of wild CM type in the algebraic sense and hence in the geometric sense, i.e. $X$ admits families of arbitrarily large dimension of indecomposable non-isomorphic ACM sheaves. \end{itemize}
+As a consequence of our main result, we get a strong version of the finite-tame-wild trichotomy, namely that any reduced ACM closed subscheme $X \subset \PP^n$ of dimension $m>0$ falls in exactly one of the following classes: \begin{description} \item[\it Finite] there are only finitely many indecomposable ACM sheaves on $X$ up to isomorphism and degree shift.
+This happens in cases \ref{linear}, \ref{veronese}, \ref{scroll} for $d=3$ and the smooth cases of \ref{quadric}, \ref{rnc}. \item[\it Tame] in turn also classically divided into \emph{tame discrete}: the parameter space of indecomposable non-isomorphic ACM sheaves is a countable set of points (in the singular cases of \ref{quadric}, \ref{rnc}); or \emph{properly tame}: for any given rank $r$, the parameter space of indecomposable non-isomorphic ACM sheaves of rank $r$ is a finite union of curves (in cases \ref{scroll} for $d=4$ and \ref{elliptic}). \item[\it Wild] the category of modules of any finite-dimensional algebra admits a representation embedding into the category of MCM $\bk[X]$-modules; in particular $X$ supports families of arbitrarily large dimension of indecomposable non-isomorphic ACM sheaves. \end{description}